isc-projects/kea/doc/sphinx/arm/ext-radius.rst

    }

-For :ischooklib:`libdhcp_radius.so` to operate properly in DHCPv4, :ischooklib:`libdhcp_host_cache.so` must also be loaded.
+For the RADIUS hook library to operate properly in DHCPv4, the Host Cache hook library must also be loaded.
 The reason for this is somewhat complex.
 In a typical deployment, the DHCP clients send their packets via DHCP relay, which inserts certain Relay Agent Information options, such as ``circuit-id`` or ``remote-id``.
 The values of